Link: Apply or upgrade your existing card to the no annual fee Bilt Blue Card, $95 annual fee Bilt Obsidian Card, or $495 Bilt Palladium Card

 My take on these Bilt credit card & rewards changes

 For the average consumer, especially for those who aren’t huge credit card spenders (particularly in non-bonused categories) these changes are negative.
 The new no annual fee card isn’t nearly as rewarding as the old no annual fee card.
-Furthermore, you’ll now need to spend an average of at least 75% as much as your rent payment in order to earn rewards.
+Furthermore, you’ll now need to spend an average of at least 75% as much as your rent payment in order to earn rewards for that amount.
 These changes aren’t surprising, but they’re rough.

-That being said, I feel like the real sweet spot here is the $495 annual fee Bilt Palladium Card, and it might just be the new best premium card for everyday spending:
+That being said, I feel like the real sweet spot here is the $495 annual fee Bilt Palladium Card, and it’s the card that I’ve decided to apply for.
+It might just be the new best premium card for everyday spending:

-• The card actually has a welcome bonus, which the old Bilt Card never officially had
+- The card actually has a welcome bonus, which the old Bilt Card never officially had, which means it’s at least worth giving the card a try

-• Earning 2x points on everyday spending is awesome, especially given Bilt’s transfer partners, like Alaska Atmos Rewards and World of Hyatt
+- Earning 2x points on everyday spending is awesome, especially given Bilt’s transfer partners, like Alaska Atmos Rewards and World of Hyatt; however, frustratingly, the terms suggest you can’t earn points on things like tax payments, which totally counters the industry norm

 As I see it, the sweet spot with maximizing value with Bilt has basically reversed.
 Bilt used to be great for those who weren’t big spenders and who had a no annual fee card, since the rent rewards were disproportionate.
 Meanwhile under the new system, Bilt will be great for those who are big spenders, and who have huge rent or mortgage payments (the fact that there are now also rewards for mortgages will be exciting for many!).

 I think there’s one other potentially interesting angle here.
-Bilt and Alaska Atmos Rewards also have a partnership, where you can earn 3x points on rent payments (and soon mortgage payments) on the Atmos™ Rewards Ascent Visa Signature® credit card (review) and Atmos™ Rewards Summit Visa Infinite® Credit Card (review), in exchange for a 3% fee, which can’t be paid with Bilt Cash.
+Bilt and Alaska Atmos Rewards also have a partnership.
+This allows people to earn 3x points on rent payments on the Atmos™ Rewards Ascent Visa Signature® credit card (review) and Atmos™ Rewards Summit Visa Infinite® Credit Card (review), in exchange for a 3% fee, which can’t be paid with Bilt Cash.

 Some people might still find that to be worthwhile, as one wonders if the Bilt Cash could then be redeemed toward other things at a lucrative rate.
 For now that remains a question mark, but it’s something to keep on your radar.